Keith Foulger

-Keith Foulger (14 May 1925 – 24 May 2021) was a British naval architect.
+Keith Foulger, RCNC (14 May 1925 – 24 May 2021) was a British naval architect.
 As a child he aspired to a career as a Royal Navy officer but failed the eyesight requirements and so started a career in naval architecture.
 Foulger joined the Royal Corps of Naval Constructors and worked on designs for the Porpoise and Explorer-class submarines.
 Following the 1958 US–UK Mutual Defence Agreement Foulger was chosen to lead a team to observe the construction of the Skipjack-class submarine being constructed for the US Navy.
 The first British nuclear submarine HMS Dreadnought would use the same reactor and so the aft portion had to accommodate that design.
 Foulger's job was to minimise any mismatch between this portion and the forward section which was to be a wholly British design.

 After Dreadnought was completed in 1960 Foulger worked on the Valiant-class, the first entirely British-designed-and-built nuclear submarines.
 The two Valiant-class boats were launched by 1965; Foulger then served as a chief constructor for a number of surface vessels and in staff roles.
 He returned to submarine projects in 1973, overseeing the construction of the six Swiftsure-class submarines.
 He afterwards oversaw the design of the seven Trafalgar-class submarines and the construction of the first two of these vessels.
 From 1979 to 1983 Foulger had responsibility for the construction of all Royal Navy submarines including, for the first time, the ballistic missile vessels.
 This included the very early stages of the Vanguard-class submarine designs.
 From 1983 until his retirement in 1985 Foulger was Director of Naval Construction.
 In retirement he worked for ten years as chief naval architect for the restoration work on HMS Victory.

 Early life and career

 Keith Foulger was born in Colchester, Essex on 14 May 1925.
 He was one of three children of Percy Foulger, a civil servant, and Kate Foulger née Knight.
 He attended Southgate County School, which was then a grammar school.
 Foulger expressed an ambition to join the Royal Navy so often that his parents nicknamed him "Little Nelson".
 He joined the City of London Sea Cadets but upon reaching enlistment age found that his eyesight did not meet the minimum requirements set by the navy.
 Foulger studied mechanical engineering at London University and afterwards joined the Royal Corps of Naval Constructors (RCNC), the body responsible for constructing Royal Navy vessels.
 Foulger attended the Royal Naval College, Greenwich and achieved a first class degree in naval architecture.
 Foulger met his wife, Joyce Hart, whilst at a ball at the college.
 They married in 1951 and had a son and a daughter.

-From 1950 to 1954 Foulger was at the RCNC facility in Bath, Somerset where he worked on the designs for the Porpoise-class submarines (built 1956–59) and on the experimental hydrogen peroxide-powered Explorer-class submarines (launched 1954–55).
+From 1950 to 1954 Foulger was at the RCNC facility at Foxhill, Bath, Somerset where he worked on the designs for the Porpoise-class submarines (built 1956–59) and on the experimental hydrogen peroxide-powered Explorer-class submarines (launched 1954–55).
 Afterwards Foulger spent three years at Portsmouth Royal Dockyard refitting and repairing submarines, returning to Bath in 1957.